Cloudxtreme/Housekeeper/README.md

 Installation
 ============

-You can use the still primitive './Install.sh' script to ensure Housekeeper dependancies are met.
-Currently, this ensures Ruby is installed and that all Gem dependancies are met.
+There's no need to Git Clone!
+You can use the './Install.sh' script.
+This will ensure Housekeeper dependancies are met and automatically create and clone the repo to /home/Housekeeper.

 Configuration
 =============